Linh040501/Boston-bike-sharing-Visualization/README.md

 - The dataset was selected from the official website to ensure it adheres to the principles of Reliability, Originality, Comprehensiveness, Currency, and Citatability (ROCCC).

 ### Data Cleaning Process
+1, In the initial phase, we perform these tasks
 - Performed an initial examination of the dataset and identified an anomalous value in the `tripduration` column (3401096).
   - Hypothesized that this could be an outlier or a typographical error.
   - Applied statistical methods including Standard Deviation calculations and Chebyshev's theorem.
 The value exceeded 3 standard deviations, confirming it as an outlier.